toasterclock/ProductivityBot-Discord/README.md

 - Multi-user To-do Lists
 - Study Timer + Points system!
   - Tracks how long you study based on how long you are in the Study Call
-## Upcoming:
-- History of your productivity sessions (Unconfirmed)
-- Points and Leaderboards system to see who did the most work (by stopwatch)

 ## Usage/Setup: